Quantum walk on a random comb: The finite random comb

 For the closed (periodic) geometry, the spine is closed chain of length $N$, with $L$ vertices labelled $n=1,\cdots, L$.
 The vertex $L+1$ is identified with the vertex $1$, i.e., the eigenfunctions satisfy $\phi(n+L)=\phi(n)$.
 The number of active sites is $N=L$, and $N_t+N_h=N$.

-The open case is a bit more easy to study mathematically, and the periodic case better for numerical calculations, but they are expected to be equivalent in the infinite comb limit $L\to\infty$.
-Note that a variant of the open comb consist in replacing the two endpoints at $n=0$ and $n=L+1$ by infinite half lines with no teeth.
+The open case is a bit easier to study mathematically, and the periodic case better for numerical calculations, but they are expected to be equivalent in the infinite comb limit $L\to\infty$.
+Note that a variant of the open comb consists in replacing the two endpoints at $n=0$ and $n=L+1$ by infinite half lines with no teeth.
 In other words, it corresponds to an infinite comb ($n\in\mathbb{Z}$) with no teeth for $n<0$ and $n >L$.